RiboSphere: Learning Unified and Efficient Representations of RNA Structures: Implementation Details

 Since diffusion and flow-based generative processes cannot be defined in a translation-invariant manner over the full Euclidean space, we instead operate in the zero center-of-mass subspace.
 Concretely, if both the data sample $x$ and Gaussian noise $\epsilon \thicksim \mathcal{N}(0,\; \mathbf{I})$ satisfy $\sum_i x_i = \sum_i \epsilon_i = 0$, the noise interpolation used in flow matching,

 remains well-defined and closed under linear combinations.

-To enforce rotational equivariance and improve generalization, we augment RNA structures with random 3D rotations during training.
+To improve generalization across global orientations, we augment RNA structures with random 3D rotations during training.
 For each RNA chain, multiple rotated copies are generated by sampling rotation matrices $R$ uniformly from SO(3) and applying them to the atomic coordinates as $x' = Rx$.
 This augmentation strategy preserves internal geometry while preventing the model from overfitting to specific global orientations.

 Additional preprocessing steps include masking invalid or missing atoms, unit normalization, and optional selection of different atomic subsets, depending on the experimental setting.